-- (a) A registered logistics shipper[, a licensed direct shipper, and a carrier] [is] [are] subject to the jurisdiction of the [Commission], the courts, and other enforcement authority of this state with respect to the enforcement of this [act] and other laws of this state regulating the shipment of alcoholic beverages directly to individuals in this state. - (b) The [Commission] may inspect and audit the records of a registered logistics shipper[, a licensed direct shipper, or a carrier] relevant to compliance with this [act] and other laws of this state regulating the shipment of alcoholic beverages directly to individuals in this state.
-A registered logistics shipper[, licensed direct shipper, or carrier] shall allow the [Commission] to inspect and audit its records and, at the [Commission]'s request in a record, shall provide to the [Commission], at a location specified by the [Commission], complete and accurate records not later than [10] business days after the request. - (c) The [Commission] may inspect, during ordinary hours of operation, any location from which
+- (a) A registered logistics shipper[, a licensed direct shipper, and a carrier] [is] [are] subject to the jurisdiction of the [Commission], the courts, and other enforcement authority of this state with respect to the enforcement of this [act] and other laws of this state regulating the shipment of [wine] [alcoholic beverages] directly to consumers. - (b) The [Commission] may inspect and audit the records of a registered logistics shipper[, a licensed direct shipper, or a carrier] relevant to compliance with this [act] and other laws of this state regulating the shipment of [wine] [alcoholic beverages] directly to consumers.
+A registered logistics shipper[, licensed direct shipper, or carrier] shall allow the [Commission] to inspect and audit its records and, at the [Commission]'s request in a record, shall provide to the [Commission], at a location specified by the [Commission], complete and accurate records not later than [10] business days after the request. - (c) The [Commission] may inspect, during ordinary hours of operation, any location from which a registered logistics shipper [licensed direct shipper, or carrier] conducts its operations to assess

-- a registered logistics shipper [licensed direct shipper, or carrier] conducts its operations to assess - 2 compliance with this [act] and other laws of this state regulating the shipment of alcoholic - 3 beverages directly to individuals in this state. - 4 (d) A registered logistics shipper, a licensed direct shipper, and a carrier shall appoint, - on a form prescribed by the [Commission], and continuously maintain, an agent for service of - 6 process, which need not be located in this state.
-The appointment of an agent under this - subsection is an affirmation by the registered logistics shipper, licensed direct shipper, or - 8 carrier] that the agent consents to accept service.
-Service of process on the agent constitutes valid - 9 service of process on the registered logistics shipper[, licensed direct shipper, or carrier] in an - action or proceeding arising out of the enforcement of this [act] or other laws of this state - regulating the shipment of alcoholic beverages directly to individuals in this state.
-If a - 12 registered logistics shipper[, licensed direct shipper, or carrier] fails to maintain, in the records of - the [Commission], a current agent for service of process or if the current agent cannot be served - with reasonable diligence, the [Commission] is the agent for service of process. - (e) For a regulatory or enforcement purpose, the [Commission] may disclose a report, - record, or other information in its possession, including a suspected or alleged violation or an - 17 [administrative injunction] issued under Section 7, to: - 18 (1) a state agency or law enforcement agency of this state [or a local agency in - 19 this state with regulatory authority over matters relating to alcoholic beverages]; - 20 (2) a state or local agency in another state with regulatory authority over matters - 21 relating to alcoholic beverages or a law enforcement agency of another state; and - 22 (3) a federal agency with regulatory authority over matters relating to alcoholic - beverages or a federal law enforcement agency.
+- 1 compliance with this [act] and other laws of this state regulating the shipment of [wine] [alcoholic - 2 beverages] directly to consumers. - 3 (d) A registered logistics shipper, a licensed direct shipper, and a carrier shall appoint, - 4 on a form prescribed by the [Commission], and continuously maintain, an agent for service of - 5 process, which need not be located in this state.
+The appointment of an agent under this - 6 subsection is an affirmation by the registered logistics shipper[, licensed direct shipper, or - 7 carrier] that the agent consents to accept service.
+Service of process on the agent constitutes valid - 8 service of process on the registered logistics shipper[, licensed direct shipper, or carrier] in an - 9 action or proceeding arising out of the enforcement of this [act] or other laws of this state - regulating the shipment of [wine] [alcoholic beverages] directly to consumers.
+If a registered - logistics shipper[, licensed direct shipper, or carrier] fails to maintain, in the records of the - 12 [Commission], a current agent for service of process or if the current agent cannot be served with - reasonable diligence, the [Commission] is the agent for service of process. - (e) For a regulatory or enforcement purpose, the [Commission] may disclose a report, - record, or other information in its possession, including a suspected or alleged violation or an - 16 [administrative injunction] issued under Section 7, to: - 17 (1) a state agency or law enforcement agency of this state [or a local agency in - 18 this state with regulatory authority over matters relating to alcoholic beverages]; - 19 (2) a state or local agency in another state with regulatory authority over matters - 20 relating to alcoholic beverages or a law enforcement agency of another state; and - 21 (3) a federal agency with regulatory authority over matters relating to alcoholic - beverages or a federal law enforcement agency. - 23 Legislative Note: The optional bracketed language for "wine" or "alcoholic beverages" allows - 24 the legislative drafter to elect the more appropriate term depending on whether the enacting state authorizes direct-to-consumer shipments of wine only or also allows direct-to-consumer shipments of other alcoholic beverages.